liferay/liferay-docs/developer/frameworks/articles/290-configuration/08-customizing-the-ui/02-configuration-form-renderer.markdown

 ![Figure 2: A select list provides a more user friendly configuration experience than a text field.](../../../images/sys-settings-lang-template-custom.png)

-Some configuration UIs require tweaking with a `ConfigurationFormRenderer`.
-This tutorial shows a particularly good example.
-Administrators encountering the Language Template entry in System Settings won't know the DDM Template Keys they can use offhand.
+Now, administrators encountering the Language Template entry in System Settings won't be handicappd by not knowing the available DDM Template Keys.
 Providing the available values in a select field wildly enhances the user experience.